thatlonelybugbear/automated-conditions-5e/README.md

 Using a module altering Core's Roll functions and maybe fastForwarding should roll with the correct advantage/disadvantage/critical options selected.

 Early stage of developemt so reach out either here by creating an Issue or in Foundry's discord (thatlonelybugbear#4393).

+# Credits
+Special thanks to Zhell <https://github.com/krbz999> for using some of his code from <https://github.com/krbz999/babonus>